 - Inquire about the neighborhood (barrio) and neighbors (vecinos);

 - Make a decision based on what the owner of the apartment tells you.

 Estudiante 1.
 You are a real estate agent in El Paso.
 You work with Spanish speakers.
 You get a call from a client.
 Using the information in the floor plans below, answer his/her questions.
 Discuss what the houses are like (rooms, furniture), the neighborhood (barrio), prices, etc. Useful expressions: pies cuadrados (square feet), propiedad/propiedades, en venta (for sale).
 Use the vocabulary and structures we saw in this module.

 Estudiante 2.
 You are a Spanish speaker in El Paso.
 You want to buy a house for your family.
 You have a spouse and three children.
 Call a real estate agent.
 Tell this person about your family and what kind of house you want (e.g., number of bedrooms, bathrooms, etc.).
 Find out what the houses he/she offers you are like.
 Ask questions about rooms, amenities, neighborhood (barrio), prices, etc.

-Now it’s time to summarize everything we have learned in this module.
+Now it’s time to synthesize and apply everything we have learned in this module.
 Let’s go to